Da-Dylan-Ma/ece326/notes/asst1.md

 // Update balance and number of hands fields

 void play(Hand * hand, const Hand * dealer)
-// TODO: Supposed to play player hand against the dealer's
+// TODO: Supposed to play player hand against the dealers
+// Performs player subroutine, and manually assigning of cards to hands

 bool again() const
-// TODO: Returns boolean to determine if next game should be played, for manual input
+// TODO: Returns boolean to determine if next game should be played, for manual input at the end of single game
 ```

 ### `Blackjack` class